wuyudaxia/i_Language/README.md

 - **Machine Learning and AI**:
   - Understanding of LLMs and traditional machine learning models, such as neural networks and decision trees.
-  - Familiarity with symbolic AI models, which will be central to integrating i-Language.
+  - Familiarity with symbolic AI models, which will be central to integrating ī-Language.

 - **Data Science**:
   - Experience in handling and training datasets.